JeremyMarkWilcox/JavaScript-Projects/README.md

 In these excerises I learned how to create component classes, .createfactory which makes objects able to create other objects, setInterval function and more!

+## AJAX

+Practiced the basics of Ajax and learned about the Asynchronous Communication potential it has.